On the front page of WRDS you get an overview of the datasets / databases subscribed by CBS Library.

 The coverage for contains USA data is back to 1981.
 International bank coverage goes back to at least 2010 with many of the significant institutions in Europe dating to 2005 and Asia-Pacific to 2008.

 If you would like to have an overview of all the datasets and databases available via WRDS click on Data Dashboard.
-Then you come to the Get Data web site (see above).
+Then you come to the Get Data website (see above).
 For the non-subscribed material, you may access the datasets and check out data that is available but you will not have access.

-Audit Analytics Europe: covers public companies listed on European exchanges (EEA - the European Economic Area (EU and EFTA), Switzerland, and UK) and includes auditor, tenure, and audit fee information.
+Audit Analytics Europe: covers public companies listed on European exchanges (EEA - the European Economic Area (EU and EFTA), Switzerland, and the UK) and includes auditor, tenure, and audit fee information.
 This database also extracts and normalizes entities as disclosed in the transparency reports of each audit firm by member state

 Coverage: Europe and Auditor changes 2013-present, Audit fees 2014-present, audit opinions 2013-present, transparency reports 2011-present